-Hands Across the Border
+Hands Across the Border 2015

-And no matter what side of the state line impaired drivers are caught, the same rules apply.
-That’s because .08 is the legal BAC limit in all 50 states.
-Drivers aren’t be able to claim ignorance of the law as a visitor to Georgia because the limit is the same no matter where you’re from.
-If you’re over the limit, you’ll be under arrest.
+No matter what side of the state line impaired drivers are caught, they will be in the same trouble.
+The legal blood alcohol limit in all 50 states is .08.
+Drivers won’t be able to claim ignorance of the law as a visitor to Georgia because the limit is the same no matter where you live.
+They won’t get a warning.
+They will go straight to jail.